Hi,

 But the pattern did not go away.
 Certain regions suddenly had a higher return rate.
 I tried to rationalize it.
 Coincidence?
 Picky customers?
 A cheaper look alike product nearby?

 Then it escalated.
 Photos came in showing "what I sent them": women's lingere, loose nuts and bolts, washing machine parts, and empty boxes.
 I do not sell any of that.
-My reviews slipped from hundreds of five stars to a three point something average while I watched helplessly.
+My rating slipped from hundreds of five star reviews to three and a half points.
+I could only watch helplessly.

 Feeling powerless, I made a spreadsheet.
 I logged every return, every ZIP, every excuse.
 Patterns emerged, and so did a problem.
 Even if one region looked cursed, I cannot blacklist an entire area.
 I still need customers.
 Turn everything down and there is no business.